-- (C) No portion of an energy assistance or LEAP grant provided to a program participant may be applied to the account of a participant other than the participant to whom the energy assistance grant was rendered. - (h) Other programs.
-In addition to the utility's low-income program, with Commission approval, a utility may offer other rate relief options to eligible households. - (I) Other programs offered by the utility under rule 4412 must be intended to reach low-income households that do not substantially benefit from the provisions of the low-income program.
-Such programs may take the form of discount rates, tiered discount rates or other direct bill relief methods where the low-income household benefitting from the program is granted a reasonable preference in tariffed rates assessed to all residential utility customers. - (II) Cost recovery for other programs combined with the Percentage of Income Payment Plan shall not exceed the maximum impact on residential rates described in subparagraph 4412(g)(II)(C). - (i) Energy efficiency and weatherization. - (I) The utility shall provide all program participants with information on energy efficiency programs offered by the utility or other entities and existing weatherization programs offered by the state of Colorado or other entities. - (II) The utility shall provide the Colorado Energy Office with the name and service address of participant households for which annual natural gas usage exceeds 600 Therms annually. - (j) Stakeholder engagement.
+- (I) The utility shall provide all program participants with information on energy efficiency programs offered by the utility or other entities and existing weatherization programs offered by the state of Colorado or other entities. - (II) The utility shall provide the Colorado Energy Office with the name and service address of participant households for which annual natural gas usage exceeds 600 therms annually. - (j) Stakeholder engagement.
 A utility shall conduct annual meetings with low-income stakeholders for the purpose of seeking solutions to issues of mutual concern and aligning program practices with the needs of customers and other stakeholders. - (k) Program evaluation.
 A triennial evaluation of the program provisions under rule 4412 beginning in 2019 shall be undertaken in order to review best practices in similar low income assistance programs in existence in other regulatory jurisdictions, as well as evaluate operation of each utility's program for effectiveness in achieving optimum support being provided to low income participants.
 The evaluation shall also recommend modifications if available that improve the delivery of benefits to participants and increase the efficiency and effectiveness of each program as they exist at the point of evaluation. - (I) Procurement of the third-party vendor that will perform the evaluation will be undertaken by the Colorado Energy Office.
 The CEO shall seek the involvement of interested stakeholders including, but not limited to, Commission staff, all Commission regulated electric and gas utilities, LEAP, the Office of Consumer Counsel, and Energy Outreach Colorado in the design of the requirements regarding study focus and final reporting. - (II) Approval of the third-party vendor shall be the responsibility of the Commission.
-The CEO shall file with the Commission in the most recent annual report proceeding, a request for

-- approval of the contract of the vendor selected.
+The CEO shall file with the Commission in the most recent annual report proceeding, a request for approval of the contract of the vendor selected.
 The Commission shall review and act on the request within 30 days. - (III) \$00.0013 per customer per month shall be set aside by the utility starting in the 2016-2017 program year in order to cover the cost of the program evaluation described in paragraph 4412(k). - (IV) The dollars resulting from the \$00.0013 charge shall be recovered as a program cost under subparagraph 4412(g)(III). - (V) The evaluation will be filed by Commission staff in the most recent miscellaneous proceeding for annual low income filings. - (VI) Staff and the CEO will assess the individual utilities' deferred balances set aside for the program evaluation starting in 2019 at the conclusion of the third program year and each three years thereafter and will determine the amounts each utility is to remit to the third party evaluator based on the contractual terms approved by the Commission for the evaluation. - (I) Annual report.
-No later than December 31, 2016, each utility shall file a report in the most recent miscellaneous proceeding for annual low income filings using the form available on the Commission's website, based on the seven-month period April 1, 2016 through October 31, 2016, and then on November 30 each of the following years, based on each 12-month period ending October 31, containing the following information: - (I) monthly information on the program including number of participants, amount of benefit disbursement, type of benefit disbursement, LEAP benefits applied to the unaffordable portion of participant's bills, administrative costs, and revenue collection: - (II) the number of applicants for the program; - (III) the number of applicants qualified for the program; - (IV) the number of participants; - (V) the average assistance provided, both mean and median; - (VI) the maximum assistance provided to an individual participant; - (VII) the minimum assistance provided to an individual participant; - (VIII) total cost of the program and the average rate impact on non-participants by rate class, including impact based on typical monthly consumption of both its residential and small business customers; - (IX) the number of participants that had service discontinued as a result of late payment or non-payment, and the amount of uncollectable revenue from participants;
+No later than December 31, of each year the utility shall file a report in the most recent miscellaneous proceeding established by the Commission to receive annual low income filings using the form available on the Commission's website, based on the 12-month period ending October 31 containing the following information: